gavinlyonsrepo/cylon/documentation/features_info.md

 that are not fully explained on screen or in the readme/man page.
 The numbers in sub-menus below represent the numbered menu options on screen.

-NOTE: Some sections are not complete.
+NOTE: Some sections are not complete (WIP).

 **1: System update section**
 * pacman options